uktrade/stream-read-xbrl/docs/data-dictionary.md

 # Data dictionary

 stream-read-xbrl converts Companies House accounts data into a single data frame of 37 columns.
-Each row corresponds to a single period for a single company.
-However, periods may be repeated corresponding to multiple submissions to Companies House.

-The 37 columns can be interpreted as denormalised data of 3 source data frames - "Runs", "Companies at date in run", and "Periods for company at date in run".
+The 37 columns can be interpreted as a denormalised data frame of 3 source data frames - "Runs", "Companies at date in run", and "Periods for company at date in run".

 ## Runs

+There should be one or more runs in all data extracted by stream-read-xbrl.

 **run_code**